SBC-Utrecht/pytom-match-pick/docs/benchmarks/defocus_handedness.md

-Although it has been shown multiple times that correcting defocus gradients is very important for subtomogram averaging in tilt-series data, the effects on particle localization have not been investigated (to my knowledge).
+Although it has been shown multiple times that correcting defocus gradients is very important for subtomogram averaging in tilt-series data, the effects on particle localization have not been clearly illustrated (to my knowledge).
 The software Warp introduced a detailed correction of defocus gradients during template matching by splitting the tomogram into many small sub-boxes where the template can be corrected by tilt-dependent defocus offsets